guifi/guifi-cxoln/CXOLN.en_US.md

 >## V. El paper de la Fundació

-## V. The role of the Guifi.net Foundation
+## V. The Role of the Guifi.net Foundation

 >### 1. Suport